-We're excited to celebrate the Classes of 2022 through our in-person Commencement and reception, as well as virtual tributes, including opportunities for families and friends to come together, meet our faculty and staff, and congratulate their graduates.
+We're excited to celebrate the Classes of 2023 through our in-person Commencement, as well as virtual tributes, including opportunities for families and friends to come together, meet our faculty and staff, and congratulate their graduates.

 Platform party, continued

 Celeste Watkins-Hayes, interim dean, Jean E. Fairfax Collegiate Professor of Public Policy, University Diversity and Social Transformation Professor, professor of sociology, and founding director of the Center for Racial Justice; John D. Ciorciari, associate dean for research and policy engagement; professor of public policy, and director of the International Policy Center and Weiser Diplomacy Center; H. Luke Shaefer, associate dean for academic affairs, Hermann and Amalie Kohn Professor of Social Justice and Social Policy, and director of Poverty Solutions; Kathryn Dominguez, professor of public policy and economics, and PhD program director; Jon Hanson, Lecturer in Statistics for Public Policy, and MPP/MPA program director; Paula Lantz, BA program director, James B. Hudak Professor of Health Policy, and professor of public policy and health management & policy; Morela Hernandez, elected faculty speaker, Ligia Ramirez de Reynolds Collegiate Professor of Public Policy, and faculty director of the Leadership Initiative; Joe Timmer (BA ‘23), elected undergraduate speaker; Aissa Laouan Wandarama (MPP ‘23), elected graduate speaker; Lily Abigail Israel (BA ‘23), undergraduate student flag-bearer; Ariel S. Freed (MPP ‘23), graduate student flag-bearer

 Join us at the Ford School graduation reception following the ceremony